Should you have any questions whatsoever regarding our T&C’s please do not hesitate to contact us.

 2.2 Instructions given by the Client to us shall be in writing or, if given orally, shall be confirmed by the Client in writing not more than two business days after the order is given.

 The Services we provide to you, which shall include any information or advice given to you, is based solely on the information you have given to us and does not constitute advice to any third party to whom you may communicate it.
+Financial liability lies with the instructing client not any third parties of the client.

 4. Rights of Third Parties